-The 2018 Global Survey of Mathematical, Computing, and Natural Scientists has been open for participation from May 1st, 2018 through December 31st, 2018.
+The 2018 Global Survey of Mathematical, Computing, and Natural Scientists (see here for the list of questions in english) has been open for participation from May 1st, 2018 through December 31st, 2018.
 During these eight months we have collected over 32 000 answers.
 Thanks for your support and valuable contribution!

 The number and distribution of respondents is reflected on the map that illustrates this post.
 Of course, given the large differences in population and number of scientists among various countries, the image is somewhat misleading; for instance, the number of answers collected in China is in fact rather low.